OvidiuBorlean/kubectl-windebug/README.md

 ```

 First parameter should be the Windows Node where this Pod should be scheduled.
 By default, it will only gather logs from the Node level and upload to Storage Account.
-You can choose to also get the network traces you neet to add the flag --netpcap
+You can choose to also get the network traces you neet to add the flag --netcap